nareshAiNexus/SkRahulMahal/README.md

 ## Acknowledgments

-- Special thanks to [Naresh](https://github.com/nareshAiNexus) for creating and maintaining this project.
+- Special thanks to [Naresh](https://github.com/nareshAiNexus) and JaganRaj for creating and maintaining this project.

 ## Contact